 Stock control system includes all the functions and steps associated with the management and maintenance of the inventory.
 The stock control system accounts for all procedures starting from purchasing to receiving / re-ordering products.

 Within a few decades, this market has been experiencing a new trend of globalization.
 Businesses have supervised stock control on notepads.
 Since the last few years, retailers and manufacturers have started to rely completely on stock control systems for their entire inventory management.
+Similar to inventory management systems, the Stock management system allows retailers to track goods across supply chains.

 Features of Stock Control System